Half Measures: Reception

 Aaron Paul won the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his performance in this episode.

-This episode received widely positive reviews from critics.
 In IGN's review, the episode is called "fun, creative, well-directed, well-acted and set us up for what's going to be an awesome finale", and was given a 9.7 rating.

 In 2019, The Ringer ranked "Half Measures" as the 15th best out of the 62 total Breaking Bad episodes.
+Vulture ranked it 18th overall.